encode/django-rest-framework/docs/api-guide/authentication.md

     for user in User.objects.all():
         Token.objects.get_or_create(user=user)

-When using TokenAuthentication, you may want to provide a mechanism for clients to obtain a token, given the username and password.
+When using `TokenAuthentication`, you may want to provide a mechanism for clients to obtain a token given the username and password.
 REST framework provides a built-in view to provide this behavior.
 To use it, add the `obtain_auth_token` view to your URLconf:

     urlpatterns += patterns('',
         url(r'^api-token-auth/', 'rest_framework.authtoken.obtain_auth_token')
     )

-The `r'^api-token-auth/'` part of pattern can actually be whatever URL you want to use.
+Note that the URL part of the pattern can be whatever you want to use.

-The `obtain_auth_token` view will render a JSON response when a valid `username` and `password` fields are POST'ed to the view using form data or JSON:
+The `obtain_auth_token` view will return a JSON response when valid `username` and `password` fields are POSTed to the view using form data or JSON:

     { 'token' : '9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b' }